wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 Similar to compiletime functions, Wurst also has compiletime expressions.
 As the name suggests, these are expressions, which are evaluated at compiletime.
-The result of executing the expression is the placed into the mapscript instead of the original expression.
+The result of executing the expression is placed into the mapscript instead of the original expression.

 The syntax for compiletime expressions is a simple function call to the `compiletime` function defined in package `MagicFunctions` in the standard library.
 This function takes one argument, which is the expression to evaluate.